 In the event of a campus emergency, weather-related delay or closing, Butler University will activate the emergency notification tool, DawgAlert.
-This system gives Butler administrators the ability to reach students, faculty and staff on and off campus via text messages and voice and email alerts.
+This system gives Butler administrators the ability to reach students, faculty, staff, and affiliates on and off campus via text messages and voice and email alerts.

 Helpful tips for entering your contact information

 Sign up is easy.
 Follow these simple steps.

 2) Login with yourButler username and password

 3) Use the following navigation once in my.butler.edu